Posted on 4th Nov, 2010 by Jonathan Peach

 One driver claimed a fire engine hit with his car on a petrol forecourt ‘causing damage to the car and injuries to those inside’.

 But mobile CCTV footage showed it slowly moving from the forecourt brushing the bumper only slightly.

 Another claim came from a driver from Stretford.
 She said her car was damaged when a fire fighter jumped out of an engine.

 The digital camera system showed she had driven into the fire engine herself.

 Cameras are fitted to all 60 of the brigade’s engines.
 They were initially installed to prevent anti-social behaviour.

 Coun Paul Shannon, chairman of the Greater Manchester Fire Authority, said: “To think that people who live within Greater Manchester would actively try and defraud money out of us is a disgrace.
 It’s quite shocking.

 “We won’t be afraid to name and shame such behaviour in the future.”

-In addition to helping with security, the mobile CCTV system provides essential reversing camera safety solutions.
+In addition to helping with security the mobile CCTV and reversing camera system provides essential reversing safety solutions.